Taramckean/ArtGallery/README.md

 So that I can find exhibits related to my interests

-Acceptance Criteria: The gallery manager should be able to add a category to an exhibit Acceptance Criteria: The user should be able to filter the list of exhibits by category
+Acceptance Criteria: The gallery manager should be able to add a category to an exhibit Acceptance Criteria: The user should be able to filter the list of exhibits by category.

+My finished project can be found here: https://theartgallery.herokuapp.com/.